 Aberdeen City and Shire Hotels Association, Lifetime Achievement Award 2014

 Stewart is divorced but was the father of four children; Jackie, Greg, Craig and Ross.
 Sadly, Jackie died in December, 2009.

-Stewart has been a keen and accomplished golfer since his childhood and plays off a handicap of seven.
+Stewart has been a keen and accomplished golfer since his childhood and plays off a handicap of 8.
 His home club is Royal Aberdeen Golf Club but he is also a member of Cruden Bay Golf Club, Deeside Golf Club, Ballater Golf Club and The St. Andrews Club.
 He gives financial support to the career development of junior golfers, through the Paul Lawrie Junior Foundation.

 An avid fisherman, he fishes for salmon in Russia and Iceland every year, and is an enthusiastic fundraiser for Orri Vigfusson "Patron Saint of Salmon", and the North Atlantic Salmon Fund.

 Stewart also supports many local charities and good causes in Aberdeen and North-east Scotland.

 He is a wine lover and his tastes include Penfolds "Grange" (Red), Pavillon Blanc Margaux (White), Domaine Ott (Rose), All Domaine Romanee Conti Wines, Hennesy XO Cognac.

 He smokes the occasional cigar, including: casual - Rio 6; formal - Davidoff & Cohiba.